-DCFS Title IV-E Student Scholar
+DCFS Policies Governing Title IV-E Student Scholars (State of Louisiana Policies)

 Non-staff internships are offered to support and assist the education of students who desire to become employed by DCFS (Please see OCS Policy Manual 1-350 OCS Internships).
 Internships will only be offered in locations where there are sufficient opportunities and tasks to meet the student intern's learning objectives, such as, opportunities for independent and group projects, the development of new and augmentation of present skills, and the prospect for professional growth.
-In addition, the location will only accept student interns if there is sufficient staff to provide supervision, guidance, modeling, evaluation and feedback at that location.
+In addition, the location will only accept student interns if there is sufficient staff to provide supervision, guidance, modeling, evaluation, and feedback at that location.